23beraid/electoralsystems/README.md

 To get started using the bot, type `help`.

-Check the notes page wiki for some explanations.
+Check the notes page in the wiki for some explanations.